Topics Map > Services > Research Computing and Support > CCAST

 1. Introduction, Context, and QualificationsThe Center for Computationally Assisted Science and Technology (CCAST; pronounced "c-cast") provides advanced cyberinfrastructure for computational research and education at NDSU and beyond.
-CCAST develops, manages, and operates high-performance (HPC), cloud, and interactive computing resources, and educates researchers on proper and efficient use of the resources and on other topics of interest to the computational science and engineering community.
+CCAST develops, manages, brokers, and operates high-performance (HPC), cloud, and interactive computing resources, and educates researchers on proper and efficient use of the resources and on other topics of interest to the computational science and engineering community.
 We use UNIX/Linux primarily.
 The basic level of services is FREE of charge to NDSU faculty, staff, and students as well as certain external collaborators (upon approval of CCAST's Executive Director).
 Additional services are available for a fee.

 1.1 Acknowledging CCASTUsers are required to include the following statement (or a close variant) in all research outputs (papers, presentations, theses, etc.) that have used CCAST resources: "This work used resources of the Center for Computationally Assisted Science and Technology (CCAST) at North Dakota State University, which were made possible in part by NSF MRI Award No. 2019077."

 The wording is subject to change; e.g., when we need to acknowledge specific funding sources that support certain CCAST resources.
 Please check the welcome message that appears when you log in to CCAST systems for the most accurate acknowledgement statement.